carlfranklin/AddIdentityServer/README.md

 We added the `LoginDisplay` component in the top bar.

-If you run the app now, it will not run.
+If you run the app now, register, login, and try to log out, logging out will not work.
 We need to make a change.

 Replace *Areas\Identity\Pages\Account\Logout.cshtml* with the following: